 Combine commands and subagents for powerful workflows:

-# Test generation for a module
+# Test generation for a file

 | Shortcut | Action | Context |